 Yoga Asana Practise at Gyan Yog Breath

-Our Gyan Yog Breath Team publishes weekly asana tutorials for you to help you get into the right practise and understand about various benefits and contra-indications of postures.
+Our Gyan Yog Breath Team publishes weekly asana tutorials for you to help you get into the right practice and understand about various benefits and contra-indications of postures.

-Sometimes, reading about a practise can awaken questions and the desire to learn yoga on a much deeper level.
+Sometimes, reading about practice can awaken questions and the desire to learn yoga on a much deeper level.